coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 - Who can kick
 - Who can ban (if anyone can ban)
 - Whether deleting others' posts for the entire group is possible
+- Which user privilege levels need to be supported, e.g., admin or moderator, and what those privilege levels mean
-- Whether we need the role of admin, whether the chat creator is always the admin, and whether other users can be designated as admins
+- Whether the chat creator is always the admin, and whether other users can be designated as admins
-- Whether we need the role of moderator, and how it relates to the role of admin
 - How all of the above works for DMs
+- Whether the authorization rules are enforced by the providers, the clients, or both

 Based on lack of feature support in existing systems, I think we can leave the rest of the admin features out of scope for now.]